 - Archaeological materials from biblical and later historical periods illuminating early Jewish life

-- The Project Americana collection, encompassing items that document the everyday life during three centuries of American Jewish life
+- The Project Americana collection, encompassing items that document the everyday life during the over three centuries of American Jewish life

 History of the Museum